 >

-You will be able to view the newly-installed Snider plaque.
-We will walk to the original Snider house at 744 Duplex before exploring Blythwood Road, the first side street to be laid out in the area in the mid-19th century.
+A successful walk was held on Saturday, October 18, 2025.
+Starting at the Snider Parkette (2672 Yonge St.), we viewed the recently-installed Snider plaque and then proceeded to the original Snider house at 744 Duplex before exploring Blythwood Road, the first side street to be laid out in the area in the mid-19th century.

 A tax receipt will be issued for donations of $10 or more (in addition to the fee).